jolie/docs/technology-integration/javaclient.md

 * _joliePath_: the path where the jolie files which describe the client can be found by maven
 * _outputDirectory_: the outputDirectory where the generated classes must be copied
 * _packageName_: the name of the package to be used in the generated classes
+* _includePath_: the path where the jolie standard library include files are stored.
+Default `/usr/lib/jolie/include`.

 Note that the `jolie2java-maven-plugin` will be run during the `generated-sources` phase of maven, thus before the compilation one.
 So, take care to specify an outputDirectory inside your project which can be accessed by maven during the compilation.